taurus-org/taurus/doc/source/tep/TEP17.md

 https://github.com/taurus-org/taurus/pull/452

-The next subsections discuss some design decissions for the proposed
+The next subsections discuss some design decisions for the proposed
 implementation:

 ### Modular vs Monolithic approach

-One design decission for our initial implementation is that the required features not already present in pyqtgraph should be implemented by our module as small, self-contained "items" or "tools" that may be used in place of (or as a complement to) the
+One design decision for our initial implementation is that the required features not already present in pyqtgraph should be implemented by our module as small, self-contained "items" or "tools" that may be used in place of (or as a complement to) the